stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *I found the best way to see what lambdas need  is to look at lambda code.  here we see this lambda ServerlessProducer needs to scan a DynamoDB table and get the URL for an SQS queue and then send that queue a message.   …..
-All that runs fine when the Lambda is given a role that has administrative permissions that are detailed in a policy but the idea is that your infrastructure is always vulnerable to benign abuse by nice people and malicious abuse by people that seek to take advantage of your infrastructure’s open doors.
-The best way to find out exactly the permissions that your lambdas need is via the IAM console*
+> *I found the best way to see what Lambdas need  is to look at Lambda code.
+Here, we see this Lambda 'serverlessproducer' needs to scan a DynamoDB table and get the URL for an SQS queue and then send that queue a message.
+All that runs fine when the Lambda is given a role that has administrative permissions that are detailed in a policy, but the idea is that your infrastructure is always vulnerable to benign abuse by nice people and malicious abuse by people that seek to take advantage of your infrastructure’s open doors.
+The best way to find out exactly the permissions that your Lambdas need is via the IAM console*

 ### ServerlessProducer - IAM - start with code to see permissions needed